myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 ![X2Go Main Window - Session List](http://assets.digitalocean.com/articles/how-to-setup-a-remote-desktop-with-x2go-on-debian-8/main-window.png)

-On Windows and Linux-based operating systems, there are a few useful keyboard shortcuts you can use for a better experience:
+If you are using Windows or Linux as your operating system locally, there are a few helpful keyboard shortcuts to keep in mind for the best possible experience:

 `CTRL+ALT+F` will toggle full-screen mode on and off.
 Working in full-screen mode can feel more like a local desktop experience.
-Plus, other keyboard shortcuts will be grabbed by the remote OS instead of the local one.

 `CTRL+ALT+M` will minimize the remote view, even if you are in full-screen mode